friendly-bits/geoblocker-bash/README.md

 - jq - Json processor (used to parse lists downloaded from RIPE)
 - grepcidr - filters ip addresses matching CIDR patterns (used by check_ip_in_ripe.sh to check if an ip address belongs to a subnet from a list of subnets)

+**NOTES**

+1) Changes applied to iptables are made persistent via cron jobs: a periodic job running at a daily schedule (which you can optionally change when running the install script), and a job that runs at system reboot (after 30 seconds delay).

+2) You can specify a custom schedule for the periodic cron job by passing an argument to the install script.
+Run it with the '-h' switch for more info.

+3) **Note** that cron jobs **will be run as root**.

+4) To test before deployment, you can run the install script with the "-n" switch to skip creating cron jobs.
+This way, a simple server restart will undo all changes made to the firewall.
+To enable persistence later, install again without the "-n" switch.

+5) The run, fetch and apply scripts write to syslog in case an error occurs.
+The run script also writes to syslog upon success.
+To verify that cron jobs ran successfully, on Debian and derivatives run 'sudo cat /var/log/syslog | grep geoblocker_bash'

+6) I would love to hear whether it works or doesn't work on your system (please specify which), or if you find a bug, or would like to suggest code improvements.
+You can use the "Discussions" or "Issues" tab for that.

 **Detailed description**

 The suite includes 7 scripts: